ayaovi/LuckyDivisor/README.md

 #### doc

 It contains a form of api documentation of the source files.
 The api documentation is meant to make working on the project easier.
-The point here being, the documentation might not look pretty but it would get you the information that you require to know about the project.
+The point here being, the documentation might not look pretty but it would get you the information that you require to know about functions or classes.

 This arrangement of the project files can easily change in future versions.